jirihnidek/daemon/README.md

-# daemon
+# Example of Linux Daemon

-Simple example of daemon for linux
+This repository contains simple example of daemon for Linux OS.